-Table 3 displays the results of my test of H{iii} on the data after it has been subsetted into a group of cities (and their paired control) where Hispanics compose a higher share of the CVAP than the mean and cities (and their paired control) where Hispanics compose an even or lower share of the CVAP than the mean.
-For cities where Hispanics compose a higher share of the city's CVAP, I estimate the average treatment effect of a shift to by-district elections to be quite small: a shift of about 0.1 percentage points in the turnout gap.
-This finding is statistically insignificant (p=0.97).
-Unexpectedly, I find a larger and statistically significant average treatment effect (p=0.02) of a CVRA-induced switch to district elections on the turnout gap among cities where Hispanics are a lower than average share of the p < .1; p < .05; p < .01
+Table 3 displays the results of my test of H3 on the data after it has been subsetted into a group of cities (and their paired control) where Hispanics compose a higher share of the CVAP than the mean and cities (and their paired control) where Hispanics compose an even or lower share of the CVAP than the mean.
+For cities where Hispanics compose a higher share of the city's CVAP, I estimate the average treatment effect of a shift to by-district elections to be quite small: a decrease of about 0.1 percentage points in the turnout gap.
+This finding is statistically insignificant (p=0.90).
+I find a larger and statistically significant average treatment effect (p=0.04) of a CVRA-induced switch to district elections on the turnout gap among cities where Hispanics are a lower than average share of the CVAP.
+For these cities, the average treatment effect is a 9.2 percentage point decrease in the magnitude of the Hispanic-White turnout gap.